Enhancing Lexicon-Based Text Embeddings with Large Language Models: Introduction

 To address these challenges, we first explore the potential of LLMs generating embeddings where each dimension corresponds to a token cluster instead of the traditional single token, with each cluster grouping tokens that share similar meanings or stem from the same lexeme.
 To achieve this, we utilize a simple yet effective approach that directly clusters the token embeddings and leverages the centroids of these clusters as the new token embeddings for the language modeling head.
 As shown in Table~\ref{tab:cluster_examples}, the resulting clusters naturally group tokens with similar meanings, forming more coherent and compact embeddings.
-At the meanwhile, these cluster-based embeddings can achieve the equivalent feature size as dense embeddings (e.g., 4,000d), which is much smaller than previous lexicon-based embeddings.
-Such a property not only i) facilitates the integration of \ours into existing dense frameworks like FAISS, freeing us from the sparsity constraints that, while essential for efficient retrieval, can limit expressiveness and effectiveness of models~\citep{{towardseffective}}, but also ii) eliminates computational overhead in tasks such as clustering and classification, where inverted indices cannot be used.
+These cluster-based embeddings can achieve the equivalent feature size as dense embeddings from the same LLM (e.g., 4,000d), which is much smaller than previous lexicon-based embeddings.
+Such a property i) facilitates the integration of \ours into existing dense frameworks like FAISS, reducing the need for sparsity constraints, and also ii) eliminates computational overhead in tasks such as clustering and classification, where inverted indices are not a natural fit.

-Furthermore, to address the interior LLM architecture drawbacks, we also conduct extensive investigations into modifying the model frameworks.
-Given the recent studies highlight the significant impact of attention mechanisms and pooling strategies on dense embeddings~\citep{bge_en_icl, grit_lm, llm2vec, nv_embed}, we incorporate variants of these two factors in our framework to examine how they affect lexicon-based embeddings.
+Given recent studies highlighting the significant impact of attention mechanisms and pooling strategies on dense embeddings~\citep{bge_en_icl, grit_lm, llm2vec, nv_embed}, we incorporate variants of these two factors in our framework to examine how they affect lexicon-based embeddings.
 Contrary to prior findings~\citep{bge_en_icl}, which suggest that preserving the original architecture of LLMs typically yields optimal performance for dense embeddings, our results indicate that bidirectional attention is critical for achieving superior performance with lexicon-based embeddings.